The-going/evlproject/content/dovetail/_index.md

   limitation.

-This documentation presents _Dovetail_, a kernel interface which defines a new execution stage in the mainline kernel logic.
+This documentation presents _Dovetail_, a kernel interface which introduces a high-priority execution stage into the main kernel logic.
 At any time, out-of-band activities running on this stage can preempt the common work.
-A task-specific software core - such as a real-time core
-- can connect to this interface for gaining bounded response time to external interrupts and ultra-low latency scheduling capabilities.
-This translates into the Dovetail implementation as
+A task-specific software core - such as a [real-time core]({{< relref "core/_index.md" >}}) - can connect to this interface for gaining bounded response time to external interrupts and ultra-low latency scheduling capabilities.
+This translates into the Dovetail implementation as follows:
-follows:

 - the interrupt pipeline which creates a high-priority execution stage for an autonomous software core to run on.